easy-graph/easy-graph.github.io/docs/_sources/dev/manual-releasing.rst.txt

 Put all the wheel files and source distribution in a directory and upload to PyPI
 ---------------------------------------------------------------------------------

-Put all the wheel files and source distribution built in the previous 2 steps in a directory ``<your_directory>``, and run
+Place all the wheel files and source distributions generated in the previous two steps in one directory ``<your_directory>`` and run

 ::